ghislainv/deforestation-maps-Mada/coverletter.md

 to

-Editorial board
-Journal of Applied Ecology
-British Ecological Society
-London
-UK
+Editors
+_Biological Conservation_

 ####

 Dear Editors,

-Please find enclosed the article untitled _**"Combining global tree cover loss data with historical national forest-cover maps to look at six decades of deforestation and forest fragmentation in Madagascar"**_ by G. Vieilledent, C. Grinand, F. A. Rakotomalala, R. Ranaivosoa, J.-R. Rakotoarijaona, T. F. Allnutt, and F. Achard for publication in _Journal of Applied Ecology_.
+Please find enclosed the article untitled _**"Combining global tree cover loss data with historical national forest-cover maps to look at six decades of deforestation and forest fragmentation in Madagascar"**_ by G. Vieilledent, C. Grinand, F. A. Rakotomalala, R. Ranaivosoa, J.-R. Rakotoarijaona, T. F. Allnutt, and F. Achard for publication in _Biological Conservation_.

+Authors declare that:

+- the work is all original research.
+- they agree with the contents of the manuscript and its submission to the journal.
+- the manuscript is not being considered for publication elsewhere while it is being considered for publication in _Biological Conservation_.
+- all sources of funding are acknowledged in the manuscript.
+- no direct financial benefits could result from publication.

 #### Summary of the scientific results